aviart/gd-star-rating/branches/1.8/readme.txt

 = Advanced Installation =
 * if you don't change location of `wp-content` folder, then you don't need to make any more changes.
 * if your `wp-content` folder is moved out of default WordPress location, then you must edit plugins `config.php` file and set value with exact location of `wp-load.php` file for global constant `STARRATING_WPLOAD` in line 8.
 Without this most of the features, including saving votes, will not work.

+= Using gdsr-config.php file =
+* this file is used to set some of the constants plugin uses.
+* to use this file, you must move it file from `gd-star-rating` folder, one level up to `plugins` folder.
+* once you have moved it, make changes to it and it wll be loaded from the wordpress plugins root.
+* all settings in it can be added to wp-config.php. if you do that, you must not move the file from `gd-star-rating`.

 = WordPress MU & BuddyPress =
 * Minimal version supported: 2.8.1